Suhaibinator/SuhaibMessageQueue/README.md

 - **Flexible Deployment Options**: Run as a Docker container, integrate within Go applications, or operate as a standalone executable.
 - **Reliable Persistence**: Uses SQLite to store messages on disk with a write-ahead log and rollback journal, ensuring data durability across restarts and failures.
 - **gRPC Integration**: Utilizes gRPC for efficient, scalable communication between distributed services.
-- **Client Package**: Includes a client package to facilitate easy integration and communication.
+- **Client Packages**: Includes both a Go client package and a Python client package (pysmq on PyPI) to facilitate easy integration and communication across different languages.

 ## Why Choose SMQ Over Apache Kafka or RabbitMQ?
 SMQ is particularly advantageous in environments where simplicity, minimal overhead, and integration ease are paramount over the comprehensive feature sets of larger systems like Apache Kafka or RabbitMQ.
 It is especially well-suited for: